-Truth vs Fear – Please stop posting fear based content…
+Truth vs Fear – Please stop posting fear-based content…

+Fear-based content seems to be all around us these days.
 In the past year, I have seen a growing trend in the social media posts that I see … fear.
 I don’t really know where to go with this post as I write it.
 I could easily talk about all the fear that is in articles today talking about personal health

 - doctors say these 5 foods you should never eat